Salary and Promotion of DSP in BPSC

 The BPSC recruits Officers in the Police Department.
 The highest rank given in the Police department through State PCS is DSP.
 The post of the DSP is associated with a handsome salary, many other perks, and due respect in society.
 The job also offers a great chance of promotion during the service.

 The BPSC recruits DSP in the Police department of the state who receives a handsome salary along with other facilities.
-The post of DSP is the highest in the rank in the Police department that is offered by the BPSC.
-The job is very challenging and the Officer has to manage all the things related to the Police department in his jurisdiction.
-The Police Officers have due respect in the society and they all enjoy a prestigious life.
+The post of DSP is the highest in rank in the Police department that is offered by the BPSC.
+The job is very challenging and the Officer has to manage all the work related to the Police department in his jurisdiction.
+The Police Officers have due respect in society and they all enjoy a prestigious life.

 It is not so easy being a Police Officer.
-This comes with hardwork and dedicated effort of the candidates.
-The post of DSP is full with responsibility as well as many challenges.
-There are no definite work hours because the Police Officer needs to be on the call of the duty all the time.
+This comes with the hard work and dedicated effort of the candidates.
+The post of DSP is full of responsibility as well as many challenges.
+There are no definite work hours because the Police Officer needs to be on the call of duty all the time.
 The Police Officer is responsible for the maintenance of the law & order in his area as he is the one to lead the actions of the Police in the matters of law & order.
 He has to look after that no criminal activities take place in his area and the citizen may live in peace and harmony.
 If the DSP gets his posting in a sensitive area, then he has to be more alert because the criminal activities are on the higher side in these areas.

-Salary & Facilities Offered to DSP
+Salary & Facilities offered to DSP

 With that much amount of responsibility of maintaining the state of law & order and the nature of the challenge the job offers; there comes a handsome pay and other perks.
 A DSP gets his pay in the pay band 9300-34800 with a grade pay of Rs.
 5400.
 The DSP also gets other benefits along with the pay.
 These benefits include: